 Run the Laravel 8 Jetstream Auth project

 Run the application to see the result.
-In the homepage, you will see the Login and Register option at top right corner.
+On the homepage, you will see the Login and Register option at the top right corner.

 Let’s try to register first.
-I have filled out the name and email then tried to register.
+I filled out the name and email then tried to register.

 Now, I have registered with the correct details.
 After successful registration, you will be redirected to a dashboard page.

 Here, I have logged in and I am on the dashboard page.
-So, when, I tried to go to the homepage then there is the only Dashboard option.
+So, when, I tried to go to the homepage there was the only Dashboard option.
 That means, if you are logged in then you won’t have an option to login and register.
-This is really a cool feature of the jetstream auth.
+This is really a cool feature of the Jetstream auth.